 Some 15 years ago I was ‘coming home’ after a long search through the world of religion and esotericism.
 I had studied all kinds of religion and esotericism and with Hermetism my geographical field of study started to return to the West.
 Actually it is funny.
-Many years before I had shortly been involved in a heathen organisation that was run by a Freemason (I would later learn) whom I would meet as well, years later.
+Many years before I had shortly been involved in a heathen organisation that was run by a Freemason (I would later learn) whom I would meet too years later.
 Nothing much of that Freemasonry shone through to the heathen group as far as I remember.
-After that my ‘philosophical world tour’ started.
+After that membership my ‘philosophical world tour’ started.

 When returning to the old religion of North-Western Europe, I again ran into an organisation led by a Freemason (I would, once more, later learn).
 More of that seeped into the man’s writings and the lectures that he gave than in the previous organisation, but this was in structure rather than in content.

 Around that time I ran into the major work of Franz Farwerck by ‘accident’.
 I recognised quite a few things of the ‘new heathen group’.
 As described in the article about him, Farwerck had a ‘project’ showing that one of the sources of Masonic symbolism lays in the prechristian religion of North-Western Europe.
 An intriguing hypothesis, especially because I had not lost my interest in esotericism.
 For several years I threw myself on my new fields of study such as Western European history, comparitive mythology and not the least: Traditionalism, also inspired by the heathen group (also used there for structure).